-The MCAT is an eight-hour exam, which means it covers a ton of subjects.
+The MCAT is an eight-hour exam covering a ton of information.
 A proper MCAT study schedule needs time to go over all this content.
-However, it’s easy to fall into a content rabbit hole if you dedicate significant amounts of time to studying everything equally.
+However, it’s easy to fall into a rabbit hole if you dedicate significant amounts of time to studying everything equally.
 Some topics have more questions on the MCAT than others.
 You wouldn’t want to spend more hours reviewing Organic Chemistry if there will be nearly four times as many questions about Biology.

 So what types of questions are on the MCAT?
 Here is a general breakdown of what you can expect—although it’s important to keep in mind that these are only approximations and that the actual distribution of questions across subject areas can vary by about ±5% from one test to the other (except for CARS, of course—that remains constant!).